max-mapper/mississippi/readme.md

 ##### `var duplex = miss.duplex([writable, readable, opts])`

-take two separate streams, a writable and a readable, and turn them into a single duplex (readable and writable) stream
+Take two separate streams, a writable and a readable, and turn them into a single duplex (readable and writable) stream.

-the returned stream will emit data from the readable, and when you write to it, it writes to the writable
+The returned stream will emit data from the readable.
+When you write to it it writes to the writable.

-you can either choose to supply the writable and the readable at the time you create the stream, or you can do it later using the `.setWritable` and `.setReadable` methods, and data written to the stream in the meantime will be buffered for you
+You can either choose to supply the writable and the readable at the time you create the stream, or you can do it later using the `.setWritable` and `.setReadable` methods and data written to the stream in the meantime will be buffered for you.

 #### original module